-The Verse-Eau (“water pourer” in French) is a single server used to slowly add water to absinthe.
-A dose of absinthe is first poured into the glass, and the Verse-Eau is placed on top of the glass.
-Ice is then placed inside the Verse-Eau and water is slowly poured over the ice from a carafe or pitcher.
+A dose of absinthe is first poured into the glass and the glass Verse-Eau is placed on top of the glass.
+Ice is then placed inside the glass Verse-Eau and water is slowly poured over the ice from a carafe or pitcher.
 The ice water will begin to stream through a small hole located at its bottom into the absinthe below.

 It is not suggested to completely fill the Verse-Eau with water.
 Doing so could quickly overfill the glass, or add too much water for your liking.
 The preferred method for use is to pour small amounts of water into the piece, in increments.
 This way the absinthe can be tasted and adjusted, before too much water is added.